Our Leadership: Counting Coup

 Gloria Eastman, M.A., Special projects coordinator

 Enrolled Sicangu (Rosebud Sioux) and a Mni Luzahan resident since 1994, Gloria joined the COUP Council Board of Directors in 2018 and has been a key member of the staff since 2023.
-She has been active in community organizing around justice and police violence, tenants rights, eviction, and homelessness, as well as providing home health care for her relatives.
-Gloria provides significant support to the COUP Council, COUP Housing LLC, COUP Holdings LLC and works extensively with the West River Tenants United and other fiscally sponsored projects.
+She has been active in community organizing around justice and police violence, tenants rights, eviction, and homelessness, as well as providing home health care for elderly relatives.
+Gloria provides significant support to the COUP Council, COUP Housing LLC and COUP Property LLC and works extensively with the West River Tenants United and other fiscally sponsored projects.
 Gloria directs the Native Food Vendors Market with her partner, served as Treasurer to the COUP Council and is currently the Special Projects Coordinator for the COUP Council.
 Gloria earned her Masters of Arts degree in Lakota Leadership from Oglala Lakota College.
+Ms. Eastman is also an instructor for the Vocational Education department at Oglala Lakota College in Office Technology.

 A Standing Rock Sioux elder currently focused on raising Indigenous foster children.
 Sharon served as manager of Little Earth of United Tribes, a public housing project in Minnesota built specifically for the Indigenous Community for five years and has recently sat on the Board of Rural America.
 She is married to the artist Daryl No Heart and served on the COUP Council from 2018-2024.
 We are grateful for her service, wisdom and guidance during her time with the COUP Council.